Carlos (miniseries): Plot summary

-Part 1 (98 min.)
+Part 1

 Ramírez Sánchez, who has fought alongside the Palestinians in Jordan, carries out a series of attacks in London in 1973.
 He moves to Paris where the PFLP puts him in charge of its European branch under the command of a Lebanese militant, Michel Moukharbal, alias "André".
 He coordinates several operations, in particular the hostage taking in the French Embassy in The Hague by militants of the Japanese Red Army.
 When André is arrested, French agents of the domestic intelligence service, the DST, want to know more about Ilich, who has by now adopted the nom de guerre "Carlos."
 To escape arrest, Carlos shoots three policemen.
 He then joins the head of the PFLP, Wadie Haddad, in South Yemen.
 Haddad entrusts him with a daring mission—taking hostage the oil ministers of the OPEC countries at their forthcoming conference in Vienna.

-Part 2 (106 min.)
+Part 2

 Most of the second episode is devoted to a detailed account of the operation that remains one of the most spectacular terrorist acts of the period.
 It is December 21, 1975.
 Leading a group of six militants—leftists from German Revolutionary Cells and Palestinian militants including Anis Naccache—Carlos seizes control of the OPEC headquarters, taking ministers and accompanying delegates hostage.
 He is at the height of his notoriety in the media.
 However, he and his group are unable to find asylum in the countries of Algeria, Tunisia and Libya and are unable to fly to Iraq because the plane they requested, a DC-9, does not possess the range to fly the thousands of miles necessary.
 By finally releasing the ministers at Algiers airport in exchange for a large ransom, he fails in the mission that Haddad had given him.
 This marks the end of relations between the two men.
 From now on, Carlos becomes a mercenary for hire to whichever country offers the most, including first Iraq, then Syria.
 He switches operations to behind the Iron Curtain, moving between Budapest and East Berlin under the protection of the East German Stasi.
 He works with the remnants of the Revolutionary Cells, in particular Johannes Weinrich and his wife Magdalena Kopp, who soon leaves Weinrich for Carlos.